 The Americans With Disabilities Act (ADA) requires all employers to provide reasonable accommodations to individuals with disabilities such as lupus.
 These accommodations help disabled individuals perform their jobs.

-If you have been dealing with a disability caused by or related to Lupus, it is wise to apply for lupus disability benefits.
-Many ailments can be managed with medical treatment, but some diseases are complex and may be unable to be controlled with medication.
+If you have been dealing with a disability caused by or related to lupus, it is wise to apply for lupus disability benefits.
+Many ailments can be moderated with medical treatment, but some diseases are highly complex.
 Lupus is one such health condition.
-Symptoms may become so severe as to be disabling.
-The Lupus Foundation of America estimates that 1.5 million Americans are currently living with lupus.
-Between 10-15 percent of people with lupus will die early due to complications.

 Lupus is a chronic autoimmune disease that leads to inflammation and pain throughout the body.
-Inflammation occurs normally if the immune system is fighting an infection or an injury, but with lupus the immune system attacks healthy tissue, causing inflammation to multiple parts of the body.
-There are basically four general categories of this disease.
+Normally, inflammation occurs if the immune system is fighting an infection or an injury.
+With lupus, however, the immune system attacks healthy tissue, causing inflammation in multiple parts of the body.
+There are four general categories of the disease:

 Lupus is a highly complex condition that varies among people.
 Medical experts are still in the dark about the actual cause of lupus, but there are some common reasons attributed to its underlying cause, including:

 Lupus effects can increase due to a combination of environment and genetics.
 Likely, there are individuals that inherit a predisposition to lupus.
 They can develop the disability when they come in contact with environmental factors that worsen lupus.
 Lupus may cause various complications including kidney damage, brain damage, cancer, pregnancy complications, blindness, strokes, and seizures.